boomclear/mod4_takehome/README.md

 after installing bundler run command `bundle` in terimal while in the root directory of this project

 Go to root directory of this project and run `rails s` to boot up a virtual server that you can make requests to

+## Testing

+To run tests first go through setup then run `bundle exec rspec` in terminal while in the root directory